kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 * `defaultConnection`: The network state between two partitions that will be used if the connection isn't defined in the partition connections map.

 ### waitForHttpGetEndpointAvailability(ServiceID serviceId, uint32 port, String path, String requestBody, uint32 initialDelayMilliseconds, uint32 retries, uint32 retriesDelayMilliseconds, String bodyText)
-Waits until a service endpoint is available by making requests to the endpoint using the given parameters, and the http post method.
+Waits until a service endpoint is available by making requests to the endpoint using the given parameters, and the HTTP GET method.
 An error is thrown if the number of retries is exceeded.

 **Args**